KevinAst/feature-u/docs/crossCommunication.md

 ```

 Because {{book.api.expandWithFassetsCB}} is invoked in a controlled way
-(by **feature-u**), the supplied `app` parameter is guaranteed to be
+(by **feature-u**), the supplied `fassets` parameter is guaranteed to be
 defined (_issue **a**_).
-Not only that, but the supplied `app` object
+Not only that, but the supplied `fassets` object
-is guaranteed to have all features publicFace definitions resolved
+is guaranteed to have all public facing feature definitions resolved
 (_issue **b**_).

 **_SideBar_**: A secondary reason {{book.api.expandWithFassets}} may be
-used (_over and above app injection during code expansion_) is to
+used (_over and above `fassets` injection during code expansion_) is to
 **delay code expansion**, which can avoid issues related to
 (_legitimate but somewhat obscure_) circular dependencies.

-## App Access Summary
+### Fassets Access Summary

-To summarize our discussion of how to access the {{book.api.FassetsObject}},
-it is really very simple:

-1. Simply import the app (_for run-time functions outside the control
-   of **feature-u**_).

-2. Use the app parameter supplied through **feature-u**'s programmatic
-   APIs (_when using route, live-cycle hooks, or logic hooks_).

-3. Use the app parameter supplied through
-   {{book.api.expandWithFassets}} (_when app is required during in-line
-   expansion of code_).
+Programmatic access to the {{book.api.FassetsObject}} boils down to
+two scenarios:

+1. Either the reference is needed during code-expansion time _(which
+   also includes functions that are executed in code-expansion)_

+2. or they are needed at run-time _(i.e. after code-expansion)_

+The fact that the feature accumulation process assimilates fasset
+resources _(within {{book.api.launchApp}})_ means that the `fassets`
+object is not available during code-expansion time.

+Furthermore, the goal of restricting cross-feature imports requires
+that the `fassets` object be used in their place.

+In spite of these seemingly conflicting artifacts, **the goal of
+restricting cross-feature imports is most certainly a worthy
+objective!**

+The bottom line is that {{book.api.expandWithFassets}} comes to the
+rescue, and "fills the gap" when needed.

-Accessing Feature Resources in a seamless way is a **rudimentary
+Accessing feature resources in a seamless way is a **rudimentary
 benefit of feature-u** that alleviates a number of problems in your
-code, making your features truly plug-and-play.
+code, **making your features truly plug-and-play**.

 **NOTE**: It is possible that a module may be using more than one of
-these techniques.
+these access techniques.
 As an example a logic module may have to use
-{{book.api.expandWithFassets}} to access app at expansion time, but is
+{{book.api.expandWithFassets}} to access `fassets` at code-expansion
-also supplied app as a parameter in it's functional hook.
-This is
+time, but is also supplied `fassets` as a parameter in it's functional
-perfectly fine, as they will be referencing the exact same app object
+hook.
+This is perfectly fine, as they will be referencing the exact
-instance.
+same `fassets` object instance.